Ricecake-Pony/Proactive-2.0/README.md

 > Currently using Render/ Postgres for deployment but the deployment is about to expire on Render's server, so only a demo is accesible besides for looking at the code itself.
 But you can access some of the website created with just the Frontend like the Home Page using:

 npm install, cd client, npm start

+You can look at the migrations and seeds within the file itself to look at the data on the backend and how it was set up.

 ## Requirements